Lioryossef/cts-virtualization-workshop/10.deploy-application-components/README.md

 ### 1. Creating the Project

-As a first step, we need to create a project where ParksMap application will be deployed.
+As a first step, we need to create a project where our application will be deployed.
 You can create the project with the following command:

 ```execute
 oc new-project workshop-< Your name >-namespace